IBM/SalesEnablement-SterlingDataExchange-V2-L3/docs/B2BiDemo03.md

 3. Click the down arrow at the right of **Local Site** and navigate to where the sample input file is for this lab.
 It should be in **B2BiLevel3ImportsAndData/Demo3/Data**.
 May look slightly different than the screenshot.
 It is named **Orders_inbound_testdata.txt**.

+!!! note
-The file name is not important but the specific contents are very important.
+    The input file name is not important but the specific contents are very important.
 The initial process expects an EDI file, and then the translation maps will be expecting a specific usage of the EDIFACT ORDERS document for this partner.
 The details of how B2B Integrator is setup to handle incoming EDI documents is fairly complex due to historical batching of many different partner, document type and even EDI standard that might be dropped into the "mailbox" / lab03 directory.

 ![](_attachments/B2BiLab03-22-Filezilla-Select-Fileb.png)